FEMA Public Assistance: Funding

 It supplements any federal disaster grant assistance that a business or organization has already received.
 The federal share of assistance should be less than 75% of the eligible cost of emergency efforts and restoration.
 The remaining funds are generally allocated by the state government agencies and are distributed amongst eligible applicants.

 In order to receive a grant, the applicant must register within 60 days of the disaster, and must be located in a designated disaster area and under the legal responsibility of an eligible applicant.
 Further, the facility should have been in active use at the time of the disaster; and open to the general public.

-Administration & Distribution
+Administration and distribution

 FEMA oversees the program, establishes policies, and provides technical assistance to state and local stakeholder.
 The agency also ensures compliance with federal laws and policies, monitors participant progress, and conducts audits when required.

-State, Tribal, or Territorial Roles
+State, tribal, or territorial roles

 Most state governments serve as Recipients, who manage the distribution of funds, and act as the liaison between FEMA and subrecipients (local governments or eligible private nonprofit organizations).
 Responsibilities include reviewing applications, facilitating communications, and ensuring compliance with program requirements.

-Local Government and PNP Roles
+Local government and PNP roles

 Local governments and private nonprofit organizations act as Subrecipients, who apply for assistance and implement the FEMA approved projects.
 Subrecipients are responsible for documenting costs, maintaining transparency and communication, and complying with grant terms.

-Distribution Process
+Distribution process

 Subrecipients follow these steps to receive federal assistance: